SELF-GUIDED HAUTE ROUTE HIKING TOUR OVERVIEW

 From the Moiry Lake Dam, the local shuttle service will take you to the village of Zinal, where you’ll spend the night.

 - Hiking Today: 11.1 km, 1205 m Ascent, 700 m Descent

 - Accommodation: Overnight in a 3* hotel, breakfast and dinner included

-Day 5: Zinal – Gruben via Col de La Forcletta
+Day 5: Hike From Zinal – Gruben via Col de La Forcletta

-The climb to the Col de La Forcletta (2874m) is long but fortunately, it’s varied to keep you entertained.
+Your fifth day of hiking the Haute Route starts with a long climb to the Col de La Forcletta (2874m), but fortunately, it’s varied to keep you entertained.
 A steep path in the forest leads to a long, pleasant balcony above the Val de Zinal, for incredible views and a great place to catch your breath before carrying om to a welcoming alpine pasture area on the final steep slope.

 A dive into the Turtmanntal (Val Turtmann) is like a jump out of time.
 Inaccessible in winter, this is the wildest valley in the Swiss canton of Valais.

 You’ll also get a glimpse of the Augstbord Pass, a mountain pass you’ll hike up to tomorrow, as well as the Turtmann Glacier, a 5 km long glacier situated in the Pennine Alps surrounded by the towering Bishorn Peak (4153m) on one side and the Weisshorn (4506 m)on the other.